benwiley4000/react-gif-player/README.md

 });
 ```

+If you need finer-tuned control over image quality, you can try [Gifsicle](https://www.lcdf.org/gifsicle/).

 ## styles

 **Important:** In order for the default styles to be used, **dist/gifplayer.css** must be included in your HTML.